saihgupr/MenuBar/README.md

+> **Note**
+> This project has been replaced by a native macOS app [MQTTMenuBarApp ↗](https://github.com/saihgupr/MQTTMenuBarApp)
+> For the best experience on macOS, use the new version.

 # MenuBar MQTT

 A lightweight macOS status bar Python script that displays status from MQTT messages — either as **colored indicator dots** or **dynamic text**.
 Perfect for home automation systems, IoT monitoring, or any MQTT-based status indication needs.